SAP-archive/cloud-sample-spaceflight-java/-exercises-/03-ConnectService/MockServer/README.md

 3. Create a destination in Cloud Cockpit

-   - In Cloud Cockpit, go to the _Destinations_ list for your subaccount.
+   - In Cloud Cockpit, go to Cloud Foundry environment and then to the subaccount your application will be deployed to.
+There, open the _Destinations_ page.
      <p align="left"><img width="480" src="res/04-NewDestination.png" alt="Create destination"> </p>

      > In order to access the _Destinations_ item on the subaccount, make sure to be global account member or security administrator.
 Otherwise you might need to ask your account administrator to create the destination for you.